 The quality of the subjective (S) forecasts varies quite a lot from season to season, probably due to the small number of gale instances in Kattegat.
-The detection rates of the subjective forecasts range from 50 to over 90 percent, while the false alarm rates are in the interval 20 to 50 percent.
-No overall bias is apparent (FARs and FODs sum to around 100 percent).
+The detection rates of the subjective forecasts range from 50 to over 90 percent, while the false alarm rates are in the interval 20 to 60 percent.